mcarter960/Attila-Lite/README.md

 The reason I did was to retain the Light Theme in the original release.

-I am NOT a developer, just changing a few settings here an there.
+I am NOT a developer, just changing a few settings here and there.
 Peter has helped me via email correspondence and I am very grateful!

+#I am NOT changing any of Peters Code, just sass/style.css to retain light colors.